Impact

 Risk and Exploitability

 The CVSS score of 7.5 indicates a high severity.
-No EPSS data is available, but the flaw is exploitable through direct URL construction without authentication, implying a low barrier to execution.
-Because it remains unpublished in the CISA KEV catalog, active exploitation may not yet be widespread, yet the vulnerability offers a straightforward defacement or data extraction attack path.
+The EPSS score is 0.00052 (less than 1 %), suggesting a very low probability of exploitation in the wild, but the flaw can still be readily exploited.
+Because it is not listed in CISA KEV, active exploitation may not yet be widespread, yet it offers a straightforward defacement or data extraction attack path.
 The most likely attack vector is a direct request to /_next/data/<buildId>/<page>.json, bypassing all middleware checks.

 OpenCVE Enrichment